flaf/miscellaneous/puppet4/production/modules/mcollective/README.md

 the host".
 The `stomp_ssl_port` parameter must be an integer and its default value is `61614`.
-The `ssl_versions` parameter is an array of non-empty strings which gives the versions of TLS/SSL supported by the middleware server.
+The `ssl_versions` parameter is an array of non-empty strings which gives the versions of TLS/SSL accepted by the middleware server.
 The default value of this parameter is `['tlsv1.2', 'tlsv1.1']`.
 The value `[]` (ie an empty array) is possible for this parameter.
-In this case, no TLS/SSL version is put in the RabbitMQ configuration so that the supported versions are the default supported versions of the current RabbitMQ server (and it depends on the version of the installed software).
+In this case, no TLS/SSL version is explicitly put in the RabbitMQ configuration so that the accepted versions are the default accepted versions of the current RabbitMQ server (and it depends on the version of the installed software).

 The `puppet_ssl_dir` parameter is the ssl directory of the puppet installation.
-Indeed, this class installs a middleware server with 2-way SSL connection and it uses the certificate, the private key and the CA certificate of the puppet agent (which is present in the `$ssldir` directory of the puppet installation).
+Indeed, this class installs a middleware server with 2-way SSL connections and it uses the certificate, the private key and the CA certificate of the puppet agent (which is present in the `$ssldir` directory of the puppet installation).
 The default value of this